grafana/pyroscope/docs/storage-design.md

 ![segment_tree_animation_1](https://user-images.githubusercontent.com/23323466/110259555-196a1200-7f5d-11eb-9223-218bb4b34c6b.gif)

-## Turn reads from O(n) to Olog(n)
+## Turn reads from O(n) to O(log n)

 If you don't use segment trees and just write data in 10 second chunks the time complexity for the reads becomes a function of how many 10s units the query asks for.
 If you want 1 year of data, you'll have to then merge 3,154,000 trees representing the profiling data.
-By using segment trees you can effictevely decrease the amount of merge operations from O(n) to Olog(n).
+By using segment trees you can effictevely decrease the amount of merge operations from O(n) to O(log n).

 ![segment_tree_reads](https://user-images.githubusercontent.com/23323466/110277713-b98a6000-7f8a-11eb-942f-3a924a6e0b09.gif)